Skip to main content

 5. On the left, in the Template Browser panel, expand Lightroom Templates.

 6. Click on Simple to select it.
-This template provides a clean, professional foundation that works well for most presentation contexts.

 7. On the right, expand the Overlays panel if it’s not already expanded.